 The Sun overhead, the living soil underfoot, the breeze on your skin, the laughter of a child, all invite you to activate as an evolutionary being, dedicating your life to the Great Work of our age.

 For every significant human achievement there has been opposition to overcome, including changing the collective idea of what is possible and worth striving for.
-We have now reached a point where there is no time to worry about whether the Great Transition is possible, no time to waste stuck in cynicism or arguing with deniers.
+We have now reached a point where there is no time to worry about whether the Great Turning is possible, no time to waste stuck in cynicism or arguing with deniers.
 Better to co-create a shared vision, and have fun doing something meaningful.
 Then not only will the Transition become possible, it will already be happening.

 Other versions of this concept include the Great Turning in the work of Joanna Macy (see her books and site here), and in David Korten's 2007 book: The Great Turning: From Empire to Earth Community.